rachel170/tp/docs/DeveloperGuide.md

 see the answer for the question on the flashcard.

 #### Implementation
-Users only have to type the `flip` command to flip their flashcard.
+Users only have to type the `f` command to flip their flashcard.
 Users can flip the flashcard as many times as they would like to in the review mode.

 The initial value of `isFlipped` is set to false, so that the review mode is showing the question on the flashcard